 The Bank has not designated any loans or receivables as available-for-sale.
 After initial measurement, available-for-sale financial investments are subsequently measured at fair value.
 Unrealised gains and losses are recognised directly in equity (Other comprehensive income) in the cumulative changes in fair value.
 When the investment is disposed of, the cumulative gain or loss previously recognised in equity is recognised in the income statement in Other operating income.
 Where the Bank holds more than one investment in the same security, they are deemed to be disposed of on a first-in first-out basis.
 Interest earned whilst holding available-for-sale financial investments is reported as interest income using the EIR.
 Dividends earned whilst holding available-for-sale financial investments are recognised in the income statement as other operating income when the right of the payment has been established.
-The losses arising from impairment of such investments are recognised in the income statement in Such investments are recognised in the income statement in the same security and removed from the cumulative changes in fair value.
+The losses arising from impairment of such investments are recognised in the income statement in 'Impairment losses on financial investments' and removed from the cumulative changes in fair value.